Madgaon Express: Plot

 Dodo and Pinku reach Kanchan Kombdi's place and begin to look for the cocaine.
-One of the gang members finds Pinku's identity, which leads to an altercation in which Pinku's finger is chopped.
-The place is raided by Danny, who is actually an undercover cop, along with his team and a massive shootout ensues.
+One of the gang members finds out Pinku's identity, which leads to an altercation in which Pinku's finger is chopped.
+The place is raided by Dr. Danny, who is actually an undercover cop, along with his team, and a massive shootout ensues.
 Dodo and Pinku manage to escape the place with the cocaine.
-Ayush and Tasha also escape while Mendoza and his gang are asleep and Tasha develops a liking towards Ayush.
-The four are united and plan to finally leave the place, but Pinku receives a call from Ganapath, saying that he has taken Mariam hostage and demands that they return his money and the cocaine.
-They decide to meet Ganapath on board the Madgaon Express and return the goods to him.
-The next day, they board the train and Ganapath arrives there with Mariam.
+Ayush and Tasha also escape while Mendoza Bhai and his gang are asleep.
+Tasha develops a liking towards Ayush.
+The four are united and plan to finally leave the place, but Pinku receives a call from Ganpat, saying that he has taken Mariam hostage and demands that they return his money and the cocaine.
+They decide to meet Ganpat on board the Madgaon Express and return the goods to him.
+The next day, they board the train and Ganpat arrives there with Mariam.

 However, Mendoza Bhai and Kanchan Kombdi also arrive and demands to return the cocaine.
 They return the bag to them, but the cocaine is not there inside the bag.
 It is revealed that with the help of Danny, they had informed the police about everything and had handed over the cocaine to them.
-The police arrive and arrest Mendoza Bhai, Kanchan Kombdi and Ganapath, while the three along with Mariam finally leave Goa.
-Before Ayush boards his flight back to New York, Dodo confesses to him that his online girlfriend Nisha is actually Dodo, who chatted with him online pretending to be a girl, as a practical joke.
+The police arrive and arrest Mendoza Bhai, Kanchan Kombdi and Ganpat, while the three along with Mariam finally leave Goa.
+Before Ayush boards his flight back to New York, Dodo confesses that his online girlfriend Nisha is actually Dodo, who chatted with him online pretending to be a girl, as a practical joke.
 This upsets Ayush, though he gives Dodo a hug before leaving, seemingly forgiving him.

 A year later, Pinku introduces Mariam to his mother and they plan to get married.
-Dodo wins a lot of money in a lottery and becomes rich.
+Dodo wins the lottery and becomes rich.
 Ayush removes "Nisha" as a friend from his social media account and receives a friend request from Tasha.
-Dodo reaches Ayush's house with a complete makeover and says that they should go to Las Vegas together.
+Dodo, now rich, reaches Ayush's house and says that they should go to Las Vegas together.